Black bear found resting in Montana lodge washroom | East Idaho News

 In a video shared by Buck’s T-4 Lodge in Big Sky, hotel workers were astonished to encounter the young bear sprawling on the bathroom countertop, apparently unfazed by its surroundings.

-“A yearling black bear found its way through a window into the ladies’ room,” Buck’s T-4 Lodge said Sunday in a post on Facebook.
+“A yearling black bear found its way through a window into the ladies’ room,” Buck’s T-4 Lodge said earlier this month in a post on Facebook.

 “Huge shout-out to Gallatin County Sheriff’s Office and Montana Fish, Wildlife & Parks for keeping our guests safe, while recognizing what a once-in-a-lifetime experience it was.
 They were professional and safe, and provided a great opportunity for folks to learn a little bit about wildlife,” the lodge added.